-Inmates were asked how they would report an incident of sexual abuse or sexual harassment if it happened to them or another inmate.
-Twenty-six of the twenty-eight inmates interviewed referred to utilizing the hotline or staff member as the most direct method to report or inquire about PREA information.
-Twenty-six of the twenty-eight inmates interviewed also referred to calling a family member as their source outside the facility and twenty-six of the twenty-eight inmates interviewed confirmed knowledge of third-party reporting.
-Twenty-four of the twenty-eight inmates interviewed were aware of the availability of submitting an anonymous PREA report.
+The Auditor conducted twenty-eight inmate interviews and inquired to each how they would report an incident of sexual abuse or sexual harassment if it happened to them or another inmate.
+Twenty-one of the twenty-eight inmates interviewed referred to utilizing a grievance, hotline, or staff member as the most direct method to report.
+Twenty-seven of the twenty-eight inmates interviewed referred to calling a family member as their source outside the facility and all twenty-eight inmates interviewed confirmed knowledge of third-party reporting.